 “I hear your frustration,” I’d say.
 “But, c’mon, is it really that driver you’re upset with or someone else?”
 Silence.
 “Did something happen at school that hurt your feelings?”
 I’d ask.

-Some days my questions hit paydirt.
-My son would dig deeper and reveal hurt feelings over a playground slight.
-He’d hug me when we got home and murmur “Thank you.”
+Some days, my son would dig deeper and reveal hurt feelings over a playground slight.
+He’d hug me when we got home and murmur “thank you.”
 Times like this reaffirmed, as they would for any parent, that my parental compass needle was pointing True North.

 Recently, my son’s school friend, his best friend all year long, dumped him for a more popular classmate.
 My son was crushed.